Being a Surrogate in Maine: What to Expect

 Remember you are in control as to when to start your surrogacy journey.
 If you choose to match with intended parents during the current pandemic, you can be clear about your expectations regarding when you will begin the medical stage of the surrogacy process.
 If you choose to wait until the COVID-19 pandemic is more manageable, you can still prepare to become a surrogate by undergoing the necessary screenings and completing the required documents.

 Travel during COVID-19 is a major concern.
-Many intended parents in Maine are choosing to match with surrogates within Maine so as not to be affected by the COVID-19 travel restrictions imposed throughout the country.
-If you are considering becoming a surrogate in Maine, there is no better time to begin.
+Many intended parents are choosing to match with surrogates regionally so as not to be affected by the COVID-19 travel restrictions imposed throughout the country.
+If you are considering becoming a surrogate, there is no better time to begin.

 You can read more about the surrogacy process in